 The current Parish Council

 A current Parish Council was elected in July 2015.
-Three of the six Councillors were members of the previous Council.
-There is currently one vacancy.
+There are currently three vacancies.
 Your Councillors are all keen to support the Brentor community, so please get in touch with any of the Councillors or the Parish Clerk if there is something which you think the Parish Council should be addressing.